alchatti/drupal-devcontainer-image/README.md

 Available tags:

+- `8.2`: PHP 8.2 with latest Node.js, and Composer at build.
 - `8.1`: PHP 8.1 with latest Node.js, and Composer at build.
 - `7.4`: PHP 7.4 with latest Node.js, and Composer at build.